 - the ability to take on the obligations (of membership) — including adherence to the aims of political, economic and monetary union.

 In addition, the EU must be able to integrate new Member States, so it reserves the right to decide when it is ready to accept them.
 In the case of the Western Balkans (Montenegro, North Macedonia, Albania, Serbia, Bosnia and Herzegovina, and Kosovo*, additional conditions for membership were set out in the so-called stabilisation and association process (SAP), mostly relating to regional cooperation and good neighbourly relations.

 Countries with the perspective of EU membership

-The EU Member States have granted the perspective of EU membership to Montenegro, North Macedonia, Albania, Serbia, Bosnia and Herzegovina and Kosovo — these six countries are all from the Western Balkans — as well as Turkey; they are currently at different stages of the enlargement process.
+The EU Member States have granted the perspective of EU membership to Montenegro, North Macedonia, Albania, Serbia, Bosnia and Herzegovina and Kosovo — these six are all from the Western Balkans — as well as Turkey; they are currently at different stages of the enlargement process.
 The official candidate countries include: Albania, Montenegro, North Macedonia, Serbia and Turkey.
 A candidate country’s status is granted from the day that its application is officially accepted by the European Council.
-On 15 February 2016, Bosnia and Herzegovina and Kosovo are recognised as potential candidates.
+Bosnia and Herzegovina and Kosovo are recognised as potential candidates.
 On 1 June 2015, a Stabilisation and Association Agreement (SAA) with Bosnia and Herzegovina entered into force, whereas the SAA between the EU and Kosovo entered into force on 1 April 2016.
 On 15 February 2016, Bosnia and Herzegovina submitted its application to join the EU.
 In May 2019, the Commission issued its Opinion on Bosnia and Herzegovina's application, providing a comprehensive roadmap for reforms to guide and support the country on its path towards EU integration.

 Note that Iceland was in the process of negotiating its entry to the EU.
 However, on 12 March 2015 it requested to no longer be regarded as a candidate country.

-Accession negotiations were initiated with Turkey in October 2005, with Montenegro in June 2012 and Serbia in January 2014; the Council has so far failed to approve with unanimity the commencement of accession negotiations with North Macedonia and Albania.
+Accession negotiations were initiated with Turkey in October 2005, with Montenegro in June 2012 and Serbia in January 2014; in March 2020, the Council decided with unanimity to open accession negotiations with North Macedonia and Albania.
 These negotiations focus on the conditions and the timing of the candidates’ adoption, implementation and application of EU rules, also known as the EU acquis.